 Ornament Hunting in Willamette National Forest’s Middle Fork Ranger District

-The beloved Willamette Valley Ornament Contest is back for another year.
-This Nov.
-25-Dec.
-31, you have a chance to find ornaments along trails in the Middle Fork Ranger District in the Willamette National Forest.
+The beloved Willamette Valley Ornament Hunt is back for another year.
+Between Nov.
+15 and Dec.
+25, 2024, you have a chance to find ornaments along trails in the Middle Fork Ranger District in the Willamette National Forest.
 Ornaments have been placed along trails throughout the ranger district, which is bisected by Highway 58 east of Eugene.
-(And if you’re wondering what a ranger district is, think of it as a specific geographical area within a larger national forest; in this case, the Middle Fork Ranger District sits at the southern edge of the Willamette National Forest.)

 Snow isn’t unheard of in late November and December throughout the West Cascades.
 Before setting out, check the latest forecast via the National Weather Service, and keep updated on road conditions through the Oregon Department of Transportation’s TripCheck website (which features traffic webcams, road closures, and alerts on an easy-to-use map).
 Bonus points for calling the Cottage Grove Ranger District a day or two before leaving—just to make sure your chosen trail is passable and in good condition.